Skip to main content

 How seniors can upload proof documents

-• Use the upload feature inside MyACCESS: Florida says the portal lets you submit proof during the application or renewal stage.
+• Use the upload feature inside MyACCESS: Florida says the portal lets you submit requested verification online.

-• Do not panic if it does not show instantly: Florida tells applicants to allow up to 3 days for the account to show the information was received.
+• Do not panic if it does not show instantly: DCF tells applicants to allow 3 days for the account to show the information was received.

 • If your deadline is close: fax, mail, or hand-deliver a copy too.
 Write the case number or ACCESS number, name, date of birth, and phone number on anything you fax or mail.